Super Bowl LIV: Every Commercial You Need to See Right Now | TV Guide

 Amazon will be heading into more celebrities' homes with this year's Super Bowl campaign.
 This time, it's Ellen DeGeneres and Portia de Rossi who hit up Alexa for their everyday requests — and wonder what people used to do before they had such smart home technology.
 We then head back in time to witness various eras of exactly that, as Alexine, Alexi, Al, and more are asked to perform the menial tasks we now rely on our robot friend to do, like play a favorite song or a send a message to Prince Constantine.
 Fun times.

+Even we wouldn't do laundry during the #SuperBowl, @EmilyHampshire. #LaundryLater #SuperBowl pic.twitter.com/UKbXqBfLvN— Tide (@tide) February 2, 2020

-This one's just a teaser for now, but what do you get when you combine It's Always Sunny in Philadelphia star Charlie Day with Schitt's Creek's Emily Hampshire?
-An adorkable little gossip session, of course!
+When you combine It's Always Sunny in Philadelphia star Charlie Day with Schitt's Creek's Emily Hampshire and such an adorkable issue as an untimely stain, well, cuteness happens.

 Porsche: "The Heist"